By Parthshri Arora Sep. 21, 2017

 So fragile is the faith of the Mumbaikar in his city, that the first whiff of rain and the slightest darkening of clouds gives him a panic attack.
 Cabs go off the road, the trains stop working, and offices run empty, as the city stands paralysed like a very wet, very scared deer caught in the headlights.

-Yesterday, when the rains gods peed all over the city, a friend was nice enough to drop me home, but as we walked toward the car while having an engaging conversation about salsa, she kept asking me to look out for weaknesses in the road, scared one of them would cave in, unable to withstand my meagre frame.
+A few days ago, when the rains gods peed all over the city, a friend was nice enough to drop me home, but as we walked toward the car while having an engaging conversation about salsa, she kept asking me to look out for weaknesses in the road, scared one of them would cave in, unable to withstand my meagre frame.
 I didn’t know if she was kidding.

 “Didn’t people in Mumbai know that roads are supposed to carry the weight of cars, not fall apart if a mildly fat dude steps on them in mild rains?”